horseee/Awesome-Efficient-LLM/README.md

 |[Survey on Knowledge Distillation for Large Language Models: Methods, Evaluation, and Application](https://arxiv.org/abs/2407.01885) <br> Chuanpeng Yang, Wang Lu, Yao Zhu, Yidong Wang, Qian Chen, Chenlong Gao, Bingjie Yan, Yiqiang Chen |<img width="1002" alt="image" src="https://arxiv.org/html/2407.01885v1/extracted/5702255/1.png"> |[Paper](https://arxiv.org/abs/2407.01885)|[//]: #07/05
 |[Memory Is All You Need: An Overview of Compute-in-Memory Architectures for Accelerating Large Language Model Inference](https://arxiv.org/abs/2406.08413) <br> Christopher Wolters, Xiaoxuan Yang, Ulf Schlichtmann, Toyotaro Suzumura |<img width="1002" alt="image" src="figures/CIM.png"> |[Paper](https://arxiv.org/abs/2406.08413)|[//]: #06/18

-#### 💮 Contributing

-If you'd like to include your paper, or need to update any details such as conference information or code URLs, please feel free to submit a pull request.
-You can generate the required markdown format for each paper by filling in the information in `generate_item.py` and execute `python generate_item.py`.
-We warmly appreciate your contributions to this list.
-Alternatively, you can email me with the links to your paper and code, and I would add your paper to the list at my earliest convenience.